SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Training Details

 \section{Training Details}

 In this section, we provide additional training details for all baseline models.
-Training the models directly on the high-resolution data is challenging and infeasible due to memory constraints even using an A100 GPU with 48GB.
+Training the models directly on the high-resolution data is challenging and infeasible due to memory constraints even using an A100 GPU with 40GB.
 To this end, we randomly crop each high-resolution snapshot into a smaller size for training.
 For all datasets in \texttt{SuperBench}, the patch size is defined as $128\times128$.
 The number of patches per snapshot is selected as 8.
 We preprocess the data by standardizing each dataset in \texttt{SuperBench}, i.e., we subtract the mean value and divide it by the standard deviation.
 All models are trained from scratch on Nvidia A100 GPUs.
 The training code and configurations are available in our GitHub repository.

-\textbf{SRCNN.} \ We use the default network design in the SRCNN paper~\cite{dong2015image}.
-In addition, we substitute the original Stochastic gradient Descent (SGD) optimizer with the ADAM~\cite{ADAM} optimizer.
+\paragraph{SRCNN.} We use the default network design in the SRCNN paper~\citep{dong2015image}.
+In addition, we substitute the original Stochastic gradient Descent (SGD) optimizer with the ADAM~\citep{ADAM} optimizer.
 The learning rate is set as $1\times10^{-3}$ and the weight decay is $1\times10^{-5}$.
 We train the SRCNN models for 200 epochs.
 The other hyper-parameters and training details follow the original implementation.
 The batch size is set to $32$ and Mean Squared Error (MSE) is employed as the loss function.

-\textbf{Sub-pixel CNN.} \ The default network architecture is applied~\cite{Shi_2016_CVPR}.
+\paragraph{Sub-pixel CNN.} The default network architecture is applied~\citep{Shi_2016_CVPR}.
 The learning rate is set as $1\times10^{-3}$ for fluid flow datasets and $1\times10^{-4}$ for cosmology and weather datasets.
 The batch size is 32, and the weight decay is $1\times10^{-4}$.
 The training is performed for 200 epochs with the Adam optimizer.
 Moreover, MSE is considered as the loss function.

+\paragraph{SRGAN.} {For the Generator part of SRGAN, we employ 16 residual blocks, each with a hidden channel dimension of 64.
+A 2D convolutional layer is appended after the final \texttt{Tanh} layer of the default generator to map the predicted values to the normalized data space.
+For the Discriminator, we use a CNN with 4 blocks based on the default network setting.
+We replace the context loss with the standard MSE loss between generated data and ground truth since a pretrained VGG~\citep{vgg2015iclr} feature extractor is not suitable for scientific data.
+The input and output channels are set to 2 for the cosmology datasets and 3 for other datasets.
+The learning rate is configured as $2\times10^{-4}$ with a weight decay of $1\times10^{-6}$.
+All the datasets are trained for 600 epochs using Adam optimizer, with a batch size of 512 for parallel training across 4 GPUs.}